 It’s important to realize that our ego is not our enemy.
 Our ego is simply the tool that connects our minds to our spirit.
 It’s a complex mechanism, but we need to be careful not to become fixated or identify ourselves as being any other than an instrument of perception.
 We need a balance between head and heart, the Ego, the head voice, and the Soul, the heart voice.

 The influence of social programming fills our culture.
 It comes through all forms of propaganda.
-It fills Radio, TV news, and religious programing.
-This propaganda is harmful to both our head and our soul.
-It can be a dominant force to control our mind by appealing to our Ego.
+It fills Radio, TV news, and religious programming.
+This propaganda is harmful to both our minds and our soul.
+It can be a dominant force to control our minds by appealing to our Ego.
 Thus, adding to the imbalance of our Ego.
 We need a healthy mind and soul to achieve the proper balance.

 Without our ego to filter perception, the would receive too much input from our bodies and our environment.
 That being said, it is important to examine the programming to make sure we balance it.

 Several things reinforce the control fo the Ego; the roles we play, the self-talk we repeat, and the beliefs we assert.
 These are all filters that limit our perception.
 We also project them into the world whether or not we realize it.
 This is a part of the non-verbal communication that is always going on.